browningjp/browningjp.github.io/cv.md

 #### **Ian Graham Award** - *Durham University*

-Awarded for students for "significant all-round contributions to the life of the University".
+Awarded to students for "significant all-round contributions to the life of the University".

 #### **Knight Memorial Award** - *King Edward's School CCF (Naval Section)*